pascomnet/documentation/site/content/acd/prompts-moh/_index.en.md

 Don't worry if the recording is not perfect on the first try.
 Simply press the record button and repeat your text several times in a row.
 You can cut the recording later by marking the soundtrack at the desired points and pressing the DEL key.
 {{% /notice %}}

-Once you are satisfied with the output, select `File -> Export` and create a **WAV (Microsoft 16-bit PCM** file.
+Once you are satisfied with the output, select {{< ui-button "File" >}} > {{< ui-button "Export" >}} and create a **WAV (Microsoft 16-bit PCM** file.
-If you want to edit your file later, you should save the project file as well by selecting `File -> Save project`.
+If you want to edit your file later, you should save the project file as well by selecting {{< ui-button "File" >}} > {{< ui-button "Save Project" >}}.

 #### Including Background Music

 You can also add background music to the prompts, such as a suitable jingle during the Christmas season etc. Audacity can handle several sound tracks at once.

 Record your prompts as described above.
-Then select `File`> `Import` > `Audio`.
+Then select {{< ui-button "File" >}} > {{< ui-button "Import" >}} > {{< ui-button "Audio" >}}.
 Choose the file that contains the desired music and import it.
 Audacity will then create a second sound track.
 If you press **Play**, both the recorded voice prompt and the song will be played.

 You will be able to hear that the music is so loud it drowns out the the voice prompt.
 In addition, it might not be desirable for the music and the prompt to start at the same time.

-To start the voice prompt a bit later than the background music, position the cursor at the beginning of the voice prompt's sound track and add about three seconds of silence by clicking `Generate` > `Silence`.
+To start the voice prompt a bit later than the background music, position the cursor at the beginning of the voice prompt's sound track and add about three seconds of silence by clicking {{< ui-button "Generate" >}} > {{< ui-button "Silence" >}}.
 This way, the background music will start about three seconds before the voice prompt.

 To reduce the loudness of the background music, use the envelope tool.
 When the envelope tool is activated while you position your cursor in the sound track and move your mouse up and down, you will notice you an change the volume of the sound track.
 Repeating this process in several more parts along the sound track will cause Audacity to create an envelope from all the selected positions, indicated by small white dots.

 ![Creating prompts with Audacity](audacity_envelope_editing.png?width=35%)

 The result should look similar to this:

 ![Prompts with Audactiy](audacity_music.de.png?width=90%)

-If you like the result, select `File` > `Export`and create a **WAV (Microsoft) 16-bit PCM** file.
+If you like the result, select {{< ui-button "File" >}} > {{< ui-button "Export" >}} and create a **WAV (Microsoft) 16-bit PCM** file.
 The sound tracks will be merged automatically.

-If you want to edit your file later, you should save the project file as well by selecting `File` > `Save project.
+If you want to edit your file later, you should save the project file as well by selecting {{< ui-button "File" >}} > {{< ui-button "Save Project" >}}.